intel-iot-devkit/upm-site/README.md

 * Whenever there are changes in facets.json/sensordetail.json files, increments the value in ajaxVersion to refresh the cache
 * Whenever there are changes in css/js resources, increments the value in resourceVersion to refresh the cache

+## _assets/gulp_config/paths.js
+* Set paths.sensorDataSrc to the root of UPM /src

 ## Static Content:
 * The sensor data is kept under /_assets/content/sensordetail.json
 * The facets data is kept under /_assets/content/facets.json
+* If images are missing, copy it over from _assets/gulp_config/images to _/site/assets/images

 ## Miscellaneous:
 * _config_dev.yml has configurable properties for local